Listen to This Article:

 Practice the Fundamental Cooking Methods and Techniques

 The “cooking” part of cooking is really a long list of different techniques.
-Boiling, baking, grilling, frying, sauteing, and steaming are all unique methods used for different results.
+Boiling, simmering, poaching, steaming, roasting, baking, grilling, broiling, frying, sauteing, and combination techniques like braising are all unique methods used for different results.

-Boiling is perhaps the simplest of all cooking methods, cooking food in hot liquid like water or stock.
-Baking involves dry heat applied uniformly to food in an oven, while roasting uses direct heat from either an oven or an open flame.
+Boiling is perhaps the simplest of all cooking methods, cooking food in hot liquid like water or stock at a temperature of at least 212°F.

-In addition to these traditional cooking methods, there are also more modern techniques such as sous vide—a French cooking process that involves immersing food in an airtight bag and then heating it at low temperatures in a water bath.
+In addition to these traditional cooking methods, there are also more modern techniques such as sous vide—a French cooking process that involves vacuum sealing food in an airtight bag and then cooking it submerged in a water bath that is maintained at a constant low temperature, allowing the food to maintain moisture and concentrate flavors.

 The best way to practice these techniques is to…use them!
 Look for recipes that utilize each method so you can get used to them.

 You can also practice a variety of cooking methods in culinary school.
-Students in the Culinary Arts and Plant-Based Culinary Arts programs at Auguste Escoffier School of Culinary Arts may practice many different cooking methods.
-And they may learn when to bake, when to roast, and when to grill for the best results.
+Students in the various programs at Auguste Escoffier School of Culinary Arts may practice many different cooking methods and learn to practice refined judgment with their techniques, deciding when it is ideal to bake, to roast, or even when to grill for the best results.

 Following Recipes and Understanding Measurements